 - Mental and Behavioral Health (mental health clinicians)

 - Obstetrics/ Gynecology

 - Women’s Health

 As part of the program, there are full-time and half-time options available.
-You’ll work in an underserved area for at least two years at an eligible site.
+You’ll work in an underserved area providing much-needed health services and patient care for at least two years at an eligible site.
 Search HPSA Find to see which areas qualify.

 How much NHSC loan repayment funding is available?